seunAwonugba/User-Account-Management-Server/README.md

 npm run db:migrate:test
 ```

-Next run the following command to run tests:
+Next run the following command to run all test cases in `tests` directory:
 In this case, we're using cross-env to set environment variables, jest to execute test suites, and testTimeout is set to 5000 because certain requests might take a while to finish.

 ```bash